Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 Some basic gestures may become a real headache to be perfectly understood by VoiceOver in a fluent way for the user.
 </br>A convincing example is the iOS native mail that may suggest some actions as follows :
 </br><img alt="flick left to display actions without VoiceOver" style="max-width: 900px; height: auto; " src="./images/iOSdev/Actions_1.png" />
-</br>This gesture cannot lead to the proper result with VoiceOver because a flick left will give rise to the selection of the next accessible element instead of suggesting actions as above.
+</br>This gesture cannot lead to the proper result with VoiceOver because a flick left will give rise to the selection of the previous accessible element instead of suggesting actions as above.
 </br></br>A solution may consist of **associating the selected element with an array of actions** that will be automatically introduced to the user.
 </br><img alt="" style="max-width: 900px; height: auto; " src="./images/iOSdev/Actions_2.png" />

 <pre><code class="objective-c">
-@interface ViewController ()
+@interface CustomActions ()
 @property (weak, nonatomic) IBOutlet UILabel * persoElt;
 @end

-@implementation ViewController
+@implementation CustomActions
 - (void)viewDidLoad {
     [super viewDidLoad];